Holla-Shree/ai-job-portal/README.md

 ### 2. Configure Environment Variables

-This project requires API keys for Google Maps and Google AI services.
+This project requires API keys for various services.

 1. Create a file named `.env` in the root of the project directory.
-2. Copy the following content into the `.env` file and replace the placeholder values with your actual API keys.
+2. Copy the following content into the `.env` file and replace the placeholder values with your actual keys.

     ```env
     # For the interactive job map feature, get an API key from the Google Cloud Console.